ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Phase 2: Second Bidding Round & Final Trump Selection

 1.  **Eligibility:** All players can participate in Round 2 bidding regardless of whether they passed in Round 1, as they now have new cards.
 As in Round 1, a player who passes may still bid again later if the bidding continues and another player makes a higher bid.
 2.  **Starting Bidder for Phase 2:** The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
 Note that this Starting Bidder might or might not be the same person as the Original Starting Bidder from Phase 1.
+Unlike in Phase 1, this Starting Bidder CAN choose to pass, in which case the bidding opportunity moves to the next player clockwise.
 3.  **Minimum Bid:**
     *   **4-Player:** 24
     *   **3-Player:** 22